otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 XMPP.
 Note that a Prekey Server implementation for XMPP must support the Service Discovery specification (XEP-0030, "disco").

-### Discovering a prekey service
+### Discovering a Prekey Server

-An entity often discovers a prekey service by sending a Service Discovery items ("disco#items") request to its own server.
+An entity can discover a Prekey Server by sending a Service Discovery items ("disco#items") request to the server of the entity it wants to look up information for.

 ```
   <iq from='alice@xmpp.org/notebook'